official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 Overt criticism was more likely from Italy.
 Spain did not want an open breach with the US.

-[^101] Paper FCO, March 2002, ‘Military Action Against Iraq: Attitudes of Selected Third Countries’.
+[^101]: Paper FCO, March 2002, ‘Military Action Against Iraq: Attitudes of Selected Third Countries’.
-[^102] Paper FCO, March 2002, ‘Military Action Against Iraq: Attitudes of Selected Third Countries’.
+[^102]: Paper FCO, March 2002, ‘Military Action Against Iraq: Attitudes of Selected Third Countries’.

 441

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford303.
-SIS10 sent Sir David Manning an Annex to the Cabinet Office paper, outlining options for SIS activity, on 8 March.[^103]
+303. SIS10 sent Sir David Manning an Annex to the Cabinet Office paper, outlining options for SIS activity, on 8 March.[^103]

 304. Addressing the options examined in the Cabinet Office paper, Mr Blair told the